 After that, brush the effect into the parts of the image that same way as if you were erasing some of the effect.

-Sometimes it’s something as simple as making a white balance adjustment that I only want to apply to part of the photo, but I’ll often use it to add a colour effect.
+Sometimes it’s something as simple as making a white balance adjustment that I only want to apply to part of the photo, but I’ll often use it to add a color effect.

-With the filter active, click on the colour box at the bottom of the graduated filter panel, then pick a colour from the chart.
-Move it around the box until you find a colour that you like and works with the other colours in the image.
+With the filter active, click on the color box at the bottom of the graduated filter panel, then pick a color from the chart.
+Move it around the box until you find a color that you like and works with the other colors in the image.

-When you’re happy with the hue, you can adjust the strength of the colour by adjusting the saturation slider below the colour chart.
+When you’re happy with the hue, you can adjust the strength of the color by adjusting the saturation slider below the color chart.

 It will take some experimentation, but less is usually more with these sort of creative effects, so don’t go overboard.